 Figure 5.
-Project Exclusive Design (PED)
+The PED

-The cells in the PED matrix contain examples of RUP analysis and design artifacts that are created specifically for a project.
+The cells in the matrix contain examples of RUP analysis and design artifacts that are created specifically for a project.
 One example is the Conceptual-Application cell, which deals with what the information system should offer its stakeholders.
-This concerns the functional requirements, which in RUP are described in detail in Use Case Specifications (arguably, the "features" in the Vision document could also be placed here).
-Another example is the Logical Information cell, which does not describe what information elements the business has (this is described in the list of domain entities in the upper cell), but how these entities are structured and relate to each other.
+This concerns the functional requirements, which in RUP are described in detail in Use Case Specifications.
+Another example is the Logical-Information cell, which not describes what information elements the business has (this is described in the list of domain entities in the upper cell), but how these entities are structured and relate to each other.
 A final example is the Physical-Application cell, which deals with the technical fundamentals of the information system.
 Examples of artifacts that make up this cell are the Implementation View of the SAD and the physical data model.